prisma/prisma1/docs/1.3/03-Tutorials/04-Cluster-Deployment/05-Prisma-Cloud.md

 > AWS RDS is eligible for the AWS Free Tier.
 This is great for development clusters or to just get things started.
 If you're looking for more advanced features we recommend using [AWS Aurora](https://aws.amazon.com/rds/aurora) instead.

+In the following sections, you are going to learn how to:

+- Provision a MySQL database instance using AWS RDS
+- Set up a new Prisma cluster using the Prisma Cloud Console
+- Use the MySQL database as a backing data store for your Prisma cluster

 ## 1. Signing up to AWS

 <Instruction>